EuroAirport - Serving the needs of the RegioTriRhena

 Outlook for the futureThe range of services offered by EuroAirport will continue to develop.
 In the passenger sector there are prospects of extending the Eastern European connections, of optimizing the range of classical business destinations and holiday flights as well as of diversifying the choice of flights through attracting additional airlines.

-In the freight sector the old freight hall will be rebuilt to meet the needs of express freight, and the express freight activities will be united in one building.
+In the freight sector the old freight hall is rebuilt to meet the needs of express freight, and the express freight activities will be united in one building.

 Another important project for EuroAirport and the region is the direct railway connection to the airport.
 This project was officially revived by the French government at the beginning of 2010.
-The current planning of the project foresees its opening in 2020.
 The association EAP EXPRESS, which was set up in October 2010, is promoting the project with different measures to enable travellers and staff to reach the airport more easily.

-Another future construction project is the erection of a 2- and 3-star hotel complex with 200 rooms in immediate proximity to the Airport Terminal.
+Another future construction project is the erection of a hotel with 200 rooms in immediate proximity to the Airport Terminal.